Using the Report Viewer Web Part on a SharePoint Site

 Print Action on the Report Toolbar

 Print on the Actions menu is custom print functionality that is provided through Reporting Services.
 When you click Print, an ActiveX client-side print control is downloaded to the client computer.
 In most cases, the user who clicks Print must have Administrator permissions on the local computer.
 It is common practice to restrict ActiveX control downloads to only those users who have Administrator permissions.
-You can use SharePoint Central Administration to enable or disable the the download of the client-side print control.
-For more information, see Printing Reports from a Browser by Using the Print Control (Report Builder 3.0 and SSRS).
+For more information, see Printing Reports from a Browser.

 Find Action on the Report Toolbar

-When you enter a value to search on, type the value as you expect it to appear in the report.
+When entering a value to search on, type the value as you expect it to appear in the report.
 Do not pose a question, such as "what is the average profit for this month" unless you expect every word in the sentence to be in the report.

 Database and model security settings that restrict access to report data apply to search operations.
 If you are searching for a value in a clickthrough report that uses a model as a data source, and you do not have access to part of the model, data that is represented by that part of the model will be excluded from the search.